Ben Johnson named Gophers men's basketball coach

 Coyle emphasized picking from a diverse candidate pool and "casting a wide net."
 Johnson's the second assistant and person of color hired to fill a Big Ten opening this month, including Penn State hiring Purdue assistant Micah Shrewsberry.

-The initial questions about Johnson not having head-coaching experience should be overshadowed by his understanding of Minnesota recruiting, said Dan Monson, who coached Johnson for two seasons with the Gophers.
+The initial questions about Johnson lacking head-coaching experience should be overshadowed by his understanding of Minnesota recruiting, said Dan Monson, who coached Johnson for two seasons with the Gophers.

 "If anyone is going to keep the kids at home, it's going to be Ben," Monson said.
 "He has the respect of coaches in the area.
 He can paint that picture of staying home, because he did it the hard way to come back."